Orkhon River

-The Orkhon river derives its name from the Old Turkic prefix "or" meaning "middle", and "khan" or king.

 It rises in the Khangai Mountains in the Tsenkher sum of Arkhangai aimag at the foot of the Suvraga Khairkhan mountain.

 From there, it crosses the border into Övörkhangai aimag and follows the upper Orkhon valley in an eastern direction until it reaches Kharkhorin.
 On this stretch, very close to the Orkhon, the Ulaan Tsutgalan river features a waterfall, 10 m wide and 20 m high, which is a popular destination for tourists.

 From Kharkhorin it flows northwards until it reaches Bulgan aimag, and then north-east to join the Selenge River next to Sükhbaatar city in Selenge aimag, close to the Russian border.

 The Selenge then flows further north into Russia and Lake Baikal.

 With 1,124 km, the Orkhon is longer than the Selenge, making it the longest river in Mongolia.
 Major tributaries of the Orkhon river are the Tuul River and Tamir River.